You are currently viewing Pregnancy Headache Care: Non-Invasive Options

 How Relaxin and Progesterone Influence Musculoskeletal Adaptations

 Relaxin and progesterone play important roles in early and late pregnancy by adjusting ligament flexibility and soft tissue mobility.
-While these hormonal adaptations support postural changes, they may also influence spinal alignment in the upper neck and jaw region.
+While these hormonal adaptations accommodate postural changes, they may also influence spinal alignment in the upper neck and jaw region.

 Some individuals may experience musculoskeletal adjustments in the cervical spine (C1, C2, and C3 vertebrae), jaw position, or connective tissue flexibility, which may contribute to variations in movement comfort.